tibagni/LogViewer/README.md

 ### Creating a JAR artifact from IntelliJ
 To create a JAR for LogViewer:
-- Create an artifact on IntelliJ
+- Create an artifact on IntelliJ (If not already created)
   - Go to 'File > Project Structure > Artifacts' and click on '+' sign
   - Select 'JAR > From modules with dependencies...'
   - Select the module and Main class and keep 'extract to the target JAR' option selected
   - *Note*: It might be necessary to remove 'src/main/java/META-INF/MANIFEST.MF' first
-  - Make sure all libraries are included
+  - Make sure all libraries are included (Note: It mught be necessary to update the artifact when a new gradle dependency is added)
   - Make sure resources folder is included.
 If not include it manually
     - Click on '+' sign and select 'Directory content'
     -  Choose the Resources folder (src/main/resources)